The secret lives of cryptic species

 Cryptic species are two species that look very similar, but are genetically distinct and don’t breed with each other (for the most part).
-They often have different life history traits, such as differences in habitat, prey items or mating behaviors even though they look similar.
-Within the rockfishes, there are a couple of cryptic species pairs that have fooled researchers and fishermen for generations!
-These species likely evolved millions of years ago, but only now with modern genetics can we identify them as separate species!
+They often have different life history traits, such as differences in habitat (where they live), prey items (what they eat) or mating behaviors even though they look similar.
+Within the rockfishes, there are a couple of cryptic species pairs that look so similar that they have fooled researchers into thinking the pairs were single species!
+These species likely evolved millions of years ago, but only with modern genetics can we identify them as separate species!

-I would like to introduce the Vermilion (Sebastes miniatus) and the Sunset (Sebastes crocotulus) rockfishes, a cryptic species pair that confused me this entire week while fishing in with my NOAA partners in the Monterey Bay and with the Moss Landing Marine Labs crew down south in the Santa Barbara channel.
+An example of a cryptic species pair is the Vermilion (Sebastes miniatus), and more recently identified Sunset (Sebastes crocotulus) rockfish.
+This cryptic species pair confused me this entire week while collecting fish with NOAA partners in the Monterey Bay in central California, and with the Moss Landing Marine Labs crew to the south, in the Santa Barbara channel.

 In central California, the majority of the fish that we catch are Vermilion rockfish.
 They are bright red, beautiful and tasty to eat!
 Here is one we caught this week in Monterey Bay.